Astronomical seeing: r0 and t0

 The astronomical seeing conditions at an observatory can be conveniently described by the parameters r0 and t0.

 For telescopes with diameters smaller than r0, the resolution of long-exposure images is determined primarily by diffraction and the size of the Airy pattern and thus is inversely proportional to the telescope diameter.

 For telescopes with diameters larger than r0, the image resolution is determined primarily by the atmosphere and is independent of telescope diameter, remaining constant at the value given by a telescope of diameter equal to r0. r0 also corresponds to the length-scale over which the turbulence becomes significant (10–20 cm at visible wavelengths at good observatories), and t0 corresponds to the time-scale over which the changes in the turbulence become significant. r0 determines the spacing of the actuators needed in an adaptive optics system, and t0 determines the correction speed required to compensate for the effects of the atmosphere.

 The parameters r0 and t0 vary with the wavelength used for the astronomical imaging, allowing slightly higher resolution imaging at longer wavelengths using large telescopes.

-The seeing parameter r0 is often known as the Fried parameter (pronounced "freed"), named after David L. Fried.
+The seeing parameter r0 is often known as the Fried parameter, named after David L. Fried.
 The atmospheric time constant t0 is often referred to as the Greenwood time constant, after Darryl Greenwood.